photo: guide's archive

 We wil ride north that day, follow an ancient trade road of Zhapa, made of stone, with a nice view on mountains, hills and valleys.
 The first break will take place in a village of Small Labova, well-known all over the south for its wonderful church and big houses, today mostly ruined, that used to belong to more influential merchants.
 Labova is also the birthplace of Vangjel Zhapa, a famous businessman, philantropist and the precursor of modern Olimpic Games.
 After visiting the unique, medieval church we will mount up again.
 Look around on our way to Cajupi – you should notice some interesting plants here an there: mountain tea, oregano, wild roses and other local flora.
 We will ride in Cajupi valley and have a longer stop there, at a local shepherds’ place, surrounded by sheep and accompanied by shepherd dogs.
 A nearby tower is an another trace of caravans.
 In the middle ages the area was also a hideout for bandits, named „Hija e Mallkuar” – The Cursed Shadow.
 In the evening we will reach the village of Nderan, where famous Albanian mountain honey is made – ten different tastes of honey, depending on the season and bee pasture.
 We will stay for the night hosted by a local Vlach family.

-4. Day 4 Treasures of southern Albania
+4. Day 4 Treasures of Southern Albania

 We will have our breakfast and ride out to visit a couple of local villages: Lliar, Hoshteva, Koncka i Nivan.
 You will notice some changes to the landcape, more diveristy: sharp cliffs, rivers, woods and mountains.
 We will probably encounter local shepherds with their herds.
 We will also ride on the most important horse trail of the 17th and 18th centuries that used to connect major trade centers of southern Albania.
 We will pass the Rock of Zhej, a beautiful natural monument, and stop for a short break at a spring in Lliar, built in the 19th century by Ali Pasha.
 We will take a look at a medieval stone bridge that collapsed in 2018 in a place where – on a warm day – you can enjoy a swim.
 There’s also a medieval Hoshteva church nearby, built originally in year 999 and recreated for the last time in 1866.
 We will also pass a byzantine church in Lliar and the Nivan Saint Mehill monastery, built in 1702.
 The bridge we will ride right through was built at the same time in order to create a good connection between the monastery and the village of Nderan, an important animal trade center in the middle ages.
 We’ll stay for the night with the same family as the day before.